atiti27/andriarilala-tina_rajaonarivelo_blog/README.md

 ## About the project

-Short summary of what the project is
+This project is a Blog app where you can consult various posts, interact with it, etc.

 ## Getting Started